jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 ### Component Hierarchy

 So far we've learned how to create nested Components, pass props and set/update state.
-The goal has been to get you comfortable with all of the smaller moving parts before we attempt to create much larger applications.
+The goal has been to get you comfortable with all of the smaller moving parts before we attempt to put them all together and create much larger applications.

 Now it's time to take it one step further and start thinking about the entire React hierarchy as a whole.